What is a Second Mortgage?

 Maximum Loan Size

 You can borrow up to 65% of your home’s value with a HELOC, or up to a combined total of 80% with your existing mortgage.
-Private lenders usually allow you to borrow up to 85% with a private mortgage, though some lenders may allow you to borrow up to 95%.
 The amount that you can borrow from a second mortgage will depend on the amount of home equity that you own.
 Your combined mortgage size versus your home’s value is called your loan-to-value ratio (LTV).
 For more information, visit our loan-to-value calculator page.

 How much can I borrow?